holepunchto/pear-docs/readme.md

 ## Tools

+The following tools are used extensively employed in the day-to-day development and operation of applications built on Pear

 |                           Tools                           |                         Description                         |
 | :----------------------------------------------------------: | :---------------------------------------------------------: |
 |    <mark>**[Hypershell](./tools/hypershell)**</mark>   | A CLI to create and connect to P2P E2E encrypted shells.. |